 My story is: when my first book came out, this person asked me to commission several copies from the publisher to sell to her friends.
 I paid for the copies, so I wouldn’t have to keep going back just to finalize the arrangement.
 When I followed up on the sales, she said that she gave the copies away to her friends in show business “to educate them,” implying that I should be grateful for the opportunity and annoyed that I even raised the question.
 You know that a second-hand copy of a book of mine went on sale recently at Amazon for almost a thousand US dollars?
 My books used to sell at much lower prices of course (the equivalent of two dollars in today’s prices for the title in question), but I was then a state-university instructor surviving on a hand-to-mouth budget when I was tricked into spending for nothing.

-I might as well add here that this same person kept complimenting me during that period, in a manner I’d describe as full-on creepy (I should add that it takes a lot to creep me out, which was how I was able to endure certain extreme samples of cinema).
+I might as well report here that this same person kept complimenting me during that period, in a manner I’d describe as full-on creepy; I should also add that it takes a lot to creep me out, which was how I was able to endure certain extreme samples of cinema.
 I’m no math whiz so please don’t ask me to calculate how all these variables played out.